-Waste Containment Facility Design and Permitting
+Waste Containment Facility Planning and Design

-Ph.D., Geotechnical Engineering, Stanford University, 1982
+Ph.D., Geotechnical Engineering, Stanford University, Palo Alto, California, 1982

 Robert Bachus, Ph.D., P.E.